uzbugg/crpyto/README.md

 <li>A python crypto library with minimal dependencies</li>

--One opt for future research could involve trying to deep-learn some mappings to break these crypto algos.
+<li>One opt for future research could involve trying to deep-learn some mappings to break these crypto algos.</li>

--Shoot me a message via arikanevsky@gmail.com if interested in helping develop this into something cool and useful :)
+<li>Shoot me a message via arikanevsky@gmail.com if interested in helping develop this </li>

 **#TODO**
 - [ ] Keccak sha-3 <a href= https://keccak.team/files/Keccak-reference-3.0.pdf>**<sub>1</sub>**</a>